15 Best Things To Do In Tarpon Springs For An Unforgettable Trip

 14. Tarpon Springs Cultural Center & Performing Arts Center

 Tarpon Springs has a vibrant arts scene managed by Tarpon Arts, and it operates two main venues: the Cultural Center and the Performing Arts Center.
 The Cultural Center is housed in a charming 1915 old city hall building (with a distinctive clock tower) on Pinellas Avenue.
 It features a small museum space and art gallery, and often hosts workshops, art classes, or meetings.
-Just a couple blocks away, the Tarpon Springs Performing Arts Center is located inside City Hall (on E. Pine St.) and contains a 300-seat theater.
+Just a couple of blocks away, the Tarpon Springs Performing Arts Center is located inside City Hall (on E. Pine St.) and contains a 300-seat theater.
 Throughout the year, you can catch plays, concerts, and cultural performances here – from Greek folk dance shows to community theater musicals.

 The Cultural Center’s historic building is a draw in itself – you’ll know it by the large clock tower on top.
 Inside, one room might display local historical artifacts or art exhibits, while another room is set up for intimate concerts or lectures (about 100 seats).
 The Performing Arts Center, meanwhile, has a proscenium stage and regularly scheduled performances ranging from symphony orchestras to tribute bands and holiday shows.
 Tarpon Arts often puts on a Greek drama or music event, reflecting the local heritage.